 Start with an average and standard deviation, and look at the data points as they arrive.
 If one of them is more that three standard deviations below the average, that’s an anomaly.
 A rather glaring one, in fact.

-In this diagram, the region labeled “A” the range between two and three standard deviations above or below the average.
+In this diagram, the region labeled “A” is the range between two and three standard deviations above or below the average.
 As you can see, the last sample is well below the lower “A”.

 Statistically, 99.73% of “normal” data will fall within three standard deviations of the average.
 Only 0.17% won’t.